 But Flannery had been all smiles.
 “Finally!”
 She’d grabbed both of their hands before placing them against the wall.
 “Feel!
 Isn’t it cool?”

 Cool?
-Alice had thought, feeling the rumbles through the walls.
-It had tickled and made her more aware of the fragility of the shelter than anything else.
+Alice had thought, feeling the rumbles through the concrete.
+It had tickled her palm and made her more aware of the fragility of the shelter than anything else.

 But Flannery had continued to grin as she’d pressed her entire face against the wall.
 “It’s calming.”